Preparation for the Next Life (film)

 Preparation for the Next Life is a 2025 American drama film directed by Bing Liu, from a screenplay by Martyna Majok.
 It is based upon the 2014 novel by Atticus Lish.
 It stars Sebiye Behtiyar and Fred Hechinger.

 It was released on September 5, 2025, by Amazon MGM Studios.

 Premise

-A Uyghur migrant to New York lives a meagre existence laboring in Chinatown’s underground kitchens, but her future suddenly becomes hopeful when she falls in love with an American soldier.
+A Uyghur Muslim migrant to New York lives a meagre existence laboring in Chinatown’s underground kitchens, but her future suddenly becomes hopeful when she falls in love with an American soldier.